 Why choose Clareo?

 At Clareo Aesthetics, we take great pride in offering our patients the full spectrum and best of the best facial rejuvenation services.
-We offer neurotoxins and fillers for temporary wrinkle reduction, hydration, and volume restoration.
+We offer neurotoxins and dermal fillers for temporary wrinkle reduction, hydration, and volume restoration.
 Our radiofrequency platforms allow us to permanently tighten the collagen in and beneath the skin.
 In-office fat transfer provides long-lasting and even permanent volume restoration.
 And, of course, our Clareo surgeons offer the best facelift techniques and results available.
 We will help you optimize your results of any treatment with a prescribed skin care regimen.
 At Clareo Aesthetics, you will not get a one size fits all treatment but rather a treatment plan customized to your needs.

 Dr Tantillo’s message to those considering a facelift: A facelift should rejuvenate the face through restoration and harmonization.
 A facelift is not meant to pull tissue tight but rather to rebalance the tissues.
 A facelift brings out each patient’s beauty, youthfulness, and confidence.
 I love the moment when patients have that aahhh moment – “that is the face I want to see!”